 - If you have a good scanner, you may obtain better results by scanning the cards.
 After scanning, you can import the images into your Photo Gallery by connecting your computer to your iPhone or by emailing them to yourself.

-- For best possible results, use an editing tool to correct any defects in the image before importing it into the app.
-One of the best of these is an app called Snapseed, which can be found in the app store for 99 cents.
+- For best possible results, use an editing tool to correct any defects in the image before importing it into the App.
+One of the best of these is an App called Snapseed, which is available in the App Store for free.
 With this app you can make tiny rotations of the image, correct for lozenge effect (where the top is narrower than the bottom or vice versa), and even adjust brightness, contrast, hue, color saturation and more.
 And, you can trim the edges so that any background which is showing around the card is removed.
 (Thank you to SoulCollage® Trainer and professional photographer Catherine Anderson for this information.)

 - If you are not satisfied with the image of a card in your deck, you can easily replace the image, using the Replace Image function in the Notes View of the card.
 You do not have to delete the card and start over.
 If you do delete the card and start over, you will lose all notes associated with the card and you will lose the card image in all Past Readings.
 For this reason, it is not recommended that you delete a card which has been in your deck for any length of time.